-To change the settings of your router’s channel is not like changing the channels on TV.
+Changing the settings of your router’s channel is not like changing the channels on TV.
 However, the process is the same.
 You have to choose a channel and transfer data over that channel using Wi-Fi.

 The routers that are set up the first time are set to Auto.
-Certainly, this is also the case for your neighbor’s router’s settings.
-So the chances are higher that the channel used by your router and your neighbor may be same.
+Certainly, this is also the case for your neighbour’s router’s settings.
+So the chances are higher that the channel used by your router and your neighbor may be the same.
 And this results in slow internet because you and more users are sharing the same channel.
 To be precise, this causes interference between the Wi-Fi signals which results in

 - takes longer time in reloading web pages,